gentlevulture/comic-collector/README.md

  ## _Icebox_

  * Trading and Selling
- * Images sourcing for quality
+ * Images Sourcing for Quality of Comics
  * Volume and Collection Integration